MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-hdinsight.md

 ---
-title: Processing Microsoft Academic Graph using PySpark
+title: Microsoft Academic Graph using PySpark
 description: Step-by-step instructions to process Microsoft Academic Graph using PySpark ms.topic: get-started-article ms.date: 11/08/2018
 ---
-# Processing Microsoft Academic Graph using PySpark
+# Using Microsoft Academic Graph with PySpark on Azure HDInsight/Spark cluster

 You could use PySpark to process Microsoft Academic Graph stored in Azure Storage.
 Here are the step-by-step instructions.